thy8000/Infomarket/README.md

 # Infomarket-Visual-Studio-CSharp
- Infomarket is a project that was created in C # in Visual Studio + SQLServer database.
-This project consists of a program that will register customers, products, manufacturers, etc ...
-And the user will be able to place orders with customers, products and manufacturers registered, and everything will be stored in the database.
-In addition, in the program you can search the requests you have made.
+ Infomarket is a project created in Visual Studio with the C # language and connected to the DB with SQLServer.
+This is my first project, and I did it in the second semester of college.
+    Infomarket is a program in which you can register customers, products and orders, change them or delete them.
+The program features are:

+- Register / Browse / Update / Delete Manufacturers
+- Register / View / Update / Delete Products
+- Register / View / Update / Delete Clients
+- Register / Request / Update / Delete Orders
+- Register / Browse / Update / Delete Employees